-The unique thing about Watts is that a budget is calculated for the expected consumption in the quarter.
-This allows you to adjust your consumption and hopefully avoid using more energy than expected.
-In this example about Energivej 8, Watts has analysed that the family will use approximately DKK 1,984 in the quarter.
-They are currently spending 4% below budget – and are therefore in the green.
+What's unique about Watts is that a budget is calculated for expected spending in the quarter.
+Which allows you to adjust your consumption and hopefully avoid using more energy than expected.
+In this example of Energy Road 12, Watts has analyzed that the family here will spend approx. DKK 1,565 in the quarter.
+They currently spend 9% under budget – which is why they are in green.

 Green: your consumption seems to be lower than the budget.

 Yellow: your consumption seems to exceed the budget by 0 - 30%

 Red: your consumption seems to exceed the budget by more than 30%